Healing and AFTER-CARE Advice

 It’s common to find some ink escaping from your tattoo and collecting under the bandage, obscuring your new tattoo - this is nothing to worry about.
 It’s also common for areas of yellowish plasma to develop under the bandage - this is also nothing to worry about.
 Plasma is antibacterial and part of the normal healing process for skin wounds (your tattoo is thousands of tiny skin wounds).

-Removing the Bandage
+Removing the Bandage/dressing

 1) WASH YOUR HANDS